 Crude fell below $103 per barrel on Tuesday after the world's largest consumer, the United States, nearly doubled the estimate of its shale oil reserves.

-CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching Tuesday.
+CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching tomorrow.